 and click here to hear Hans Stoeve of 2SER-FM talking with Kim

-For news on forthcoming gigs see “Gigs and News” page
+For information on some of Kim’s recent gigs see “Gigs and News” page

 Because of the spam deluge, “Comments” have been disabled for this website.
 If you would like to comment on any aspect of Kim’s musical activities you can do so by email (email@example.com) or on the “Kim Sanders World Music” page on Facebook (http://www.facebook.com/pages/Kim-Sanders-World-Music/131697043563700?sk=info ).